 This is a two-day, 20 hour course.
 Attendance all days and all hours of the course is mandatory.

 All Candidates must have reached their 14th birthday within the calendar year that the course is being held in.
 After completing a Sailing Counselor course (and gaining some real-world experience teaching sailing), Sailing Counselors are eligible to pursue the Level I Sailing Instructor Certification.

 - Basic sailing experience

-- The accepted swim strokes are: front crawl, breaststroke, side stroke, elementary backstroke, back crawl and butterfly, as defined by the American Red Cross.
+- Ability to swim 25 yards with a life jacket.
+The accepted swim strokes are: front crawl, breaststroke, side stroke, elementary backstroke, back crawl and butterfly, as defined by the American Red Cross.
 Floating and treading water are not considered to be swimming strokes, and sculling or finning as a way of moving through the water while floating or treading is not considered to be a swimming stroke.

 - Completed course registration form accompanied by appropriate course fees (and any late charges).